Real Estate Sphere of Influence Guide - CloseDaily

 Build Your Sphere System From the Ground Up

 Stop thinking of your sphere as static.
-Think of it as a living, breathing ecosystem that needs constant input and maintenance.
+Think of it as a living ecosystem that needs constant input and maintenance.
 You need four layers:

 1. A-Tier: Your Hottest Contacts (25-50 people)

 These are people who’ve already transacted with you, referred to you, or are extremely close (family, best friends).
 They know your value.
 They trust you.
 They’re your immediate revenue source.
-You should contact each of these people at least once per month, ideally twice.
-Make it personal—a video message, a phone call, a specific question.
+Contact each of these people at least once per month, ideally twice.
+Make it personal, a video message, a phone call, a specific question.
 Not a mass blast.

 2. B-Tier: Warm Sphere (75-150 people)

 These are your social connections, past acquaintances, colleagues, and neighbors who know you but may not have done business with you yet.
 They need regular touchpoints to stay top-of-mind.
 Target contact frequency: every 6-8 weeks.
-This is where email drips and SMS sequences pay off.
-Automated drip campaigns allow you to stay consistent without the daily grind.
+This is where automated email and SMS sequences pay off, you can stay consistent without the daily grind.

 3. C-Tier: Extended Sphere (200-300 people)